Christopher P. Steele

 Division of Professional Studies & The Shriver Center

-Chris Steele is vice provost for Professional & Extended Studies at UMBC, where he leads high impact workforce development and community-engaged programs in The Shriver Center and The Division of Professional Studies.
-He and his colleagues place partnership and stewardship as the cornerstones of their work to enhance economic prosperity, social mobility, and social justice.
+Chris Steele on a garden bench on the UMBC campus.Christopher P. Steele, Ph.D. serves as the Vice Provost for Professional & Extended Studies at UMBC.
+In this role, he leads high-impact workforce development and community-engaged programs within The Shriver Center and the Division of Professional Studies (DPS).
+Alongside his colleagues, Steele places partnership and stewardship as the cornerstones of his work to enhance economic prosperity, social mobility, and social justice.
 As a leader, he aspires to lead with the heart of a servant leader and the hands of an adaptive leader.

-Steele holds a BA in Geography from the University of Pittsburgh, an MA in Geography from Binghamton University, and a PhD in Geography from The University of Maryland.
-He has studied Organizational Leadership at Gonzaga University.
-Steele is a program alumnus of the Management Development Program (2010) and The Institute of Education Management (2019) at The Harvard Graduate School of Education, and is also an alumnus of the 2016 class of The Greater Baltimore Committee LEADERship program.
+Steele holds a BA from the University of Pittsburgh, an MA from Binghamton University, and a PhD from The University of Maryland, all in Geography.
+His professional development includes studies in Organizational Leadership at Gonzaga University and completion of Harvard’s Management Development Institute (2010) and Institute for Education Management (2018).
+He is also an alumni of The LEADERship (2016) program of The Greater Baltimore Committee.

 Back to Leadership Overview